Welcome to Wopular's coverage of Economy, Economic Crisis.

-Economy, Economic Crisis | featured news
+Economy, Economic Crisis that have been featured on main sections

 A severe U.S. recession will bottom out this year, but any recovery will be weak due to anemic markets and shrunken consumer wealth, the Organization for Economic Cooperation and Development said on Wednesday.